alexfernandez/alexfernandez.github.io/md/walk-through-my-code.md

 after a few hours we got the hang of it, and after a week we were ready to take on the world!

-After a couple of years we hired Yarilo and Fran and did the same to them;
+A couple of years later we hired Yarilo and Fran and did the same to them;
 this time we had better tools (Skype and Hangouts), but still we spent their first week explaining everything while they took notes.